hadesbaker/foundry-simple-storage/README.md

 # Foundry Fund Me Project

-Foundry Fund Me is a blockchain development project written in solidity.
-This project uses the foundry framework to demonstrate the basic concepts of funding and withdrawing a smart contract as well as testing, deploying, and interacting with the contract via the foundry forge, cast, and anvil tools.
+Foundry Simple Storage is a blockchain development project written in solidity.
+This project uses the foundry framework to demonstrate the basic concepts of storing and withdrawing variables on a local and test network.

 by Taki Baker Alyasri